molgenis/molgenis/docs/guide-explore.md

 (hover over the buttons to view action labels).
 - Add button: The add button allows the user to add a new row to the table ( only visible if user has 'ADD_DATA' rights).
 - Search input:  Allows the user to search the entire table.
-- Orderby dropdown: Allows user to oder the data by a given field ( clicking the button reverses the order)
+- Order by dropdown: Allows user to oder the data by a given field ( clicking the button reverses the order)
   - for quick access clicking on the column header labels sort the table by that column.
   - a second click reverses the sort order
 - Show/Hide columns: Can be used to hide ( and unhide) columns ( or card fields)